Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Algorithms

-\subsection{Action Selector (steps 4-11)}
+\subsection{Action Selector (steps \textcircled{ {4}}-\textcircled{ {11}})}

-Conditioned on the agent's mental state, the action selector chooses the optimal candidate based on the prediction task (\textit{i.e.}, utterance, action or emotion).
-The selector consists of five components: a graph encoder (Figure \ref{fig:mind_utility}(4)) to convert the state-of-mind graph to a hidden state vector; a text encoder (Figure \ref{fig:mind_utility}(5, 6)) to encode the dialogue history and text candidates; an aggregator (Figure \ref{fig:mind_utility}(7)) to fuse the two context representations; a general scorer (Figure \ref{fig:mind_utility}(8)) to assign a score to each candidate; and a utility model (Figure \ref{fig:mind_utility}(10)) to re-rank the candidates based on human utility.
+Conditioned on the agent's mental state, the action selector chooses the optimal candidate based on the prediction task (\textit{i.e.}, utterance, action, or emotion).
+The selector consists of five components: a graph encoder (Fig. \ref{fig:mind_utility}\textcircled{ {4}}) to convert the state-of-mind graph to a hidden state vector; a text encoder (Fig. \ref{fig:mind_utility}(\textcircled{ {5}}, \textcircled{ {6}})) to encode the dialogue history and text candidates; an aggregator (Fig. \ref{fig:mind_utility}\textcircled{ {7}}) to fuse the two context representations; a general scorer (Fig. \ref{fig:mind_utility}\textcircled{ {8}}) to assign a score to each candidate; and a value model (Fig. \ref{fig:mind_utility}\textcircled{ {10 }}) to re-rank the candidates based on the assigned persona.

 \textbf{1.
-Graph Encoder.} We use relational graph convolutional networks (R-GCNs) \cite{schlichtkrull2018modeling} to encode the graph representation of mental states.
-The R-GCN is adapted from normal graph convolutional networks so that it could embed the relation edge information.
+Graph Encoder.} We use relational graph convolutional networks (R-GCNs)~\citep{schlichtkrull2018modeling} to encode the graph representation of mental states.
+The R-GCN is adapted from Graph Convolutional Networks (GCNs) so that it could embed the edge attributes (relational text embedding) in the mental state graph.

 \textbf{2.
-Text Encoder.} We use a BERT \cite{devlin-etal-2019-bert} encoder to convert the text-based dialogue history into a vector representation; We also use the same encoder to encode the text response candidates.
+Text Encoder.} A BERT-based~\cite{devlin-etal-2019-bert} encoder converts the text-based dialogue history into a vector representation, using the last hidden state corresponding to the \texttt{[CLS]} token; We also use the same encoder to encode the text response candidates.

 \textbf{3.
-Aggregator.} A bi-directional attention layer \cite{yu2018qanet, seo2016bidirectional} is adopted to fuse the information from the mental state and the contextualized text hidden state.
+Aggregator.} A bi-directional attention layer~\citep{yu2018qanet, seo2016bidirectional} is adopted to fuse the information from the mental state and the contextualized text hidden state.
 The co-attention allows the agent to focus on the memory part that has been mentioned in the dialogue.

 \textbf{4.
 Scorer.} The full context representation vector is concatenated with each candidate and an MLP layer with softmax activation generates a score for each of them.